ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-with-javascript.md

 const TwitterService = require('./lib/twitter-service')

 exports.handler = function (event, context, callback) {
-  const twitterService = new TwitterService() twitterService.getLatestTweets(1000)
+  const twitterService = new TwitterService('password')
+  return twitterService.getLatestTweets(1000)
     .then(tweets => {
       callback(null, tweets)
     })
 }
 ```

-This is a classic violation of Dependency inverstion principle as the `new` keyword is clearly shouting
+As you can see, this is a classic violation of Dependency inverstion principle as the `new` keyword is clearly shouting
 in the code.
 Unfotunately there's no way we can extract this out easily.

 One hack I found is the fact that all export object in Node is actually is singleton.